-You may not nullify or modify the event with a 0-returning callback, nor may you generate the event using INQ, or call it as a method.
+You may not nullify or modify the event with a 0-returning callback, nor may you generate the event using DNQ, or call it as a method.
 However, returning 0 from a callback will cause the Edit window to remain open if the user action was Fix and Exit (EP).

-The event message reported as the result of DQ, or supplied as the right argument to your callback function, is a 6-element vector as follows:
+The event message reported as the result of DQ, or supplied as the right argument to your callback function, is a 7-element vector as follows:

 [1] Object ref to the Editor object [2] Event 'AfterFix' or 822 [3] Contents the contents of the Edit window, as a vector of character vectors [4] Space ref to the namespace in which the object will be fixed [5] Old Name a character vector containing the original name of the object when it was opened by the Editor [6] New Name a character vector containing the name of the object which was fixed.
 This is empty if the object is a variable.
+[7] File Name a character vector containing the name of the file (if any) associated with the object.